inprosysltd/tv_locker_backend/README.md

     {
       "term": 1,
       "lock_date": "2024-01-16",
-      "activation_code": "abc12345"
+      "activation_code": "abc12345",
+      "is_expired": false,
+      "is_used": false
     },
     {
       "term": 2,
       "lock_date": "2024-01-31",
-      "activation_code": "def67890"
-    },
-    {
-      "term": 3,
-      "lock_date": "2024-02-15",
-      "activation_code": "ghi11223"
+      "activation_code": "def67890",
+      "is_expired": true,
+      "is_used": true,
+      "used_at": "2024-01-15 10:30:00"
     }
   ]
 }
 ```

+**Note:**
-**Note:** This endpoint automatically activates the device when called, so the TV doesn't need a separate activation step.
+- This endpoint automatically activates the device when called, so the TV doesn't need a separate activation step.
+- Each activation code can only be used once.
+After use, it expires (`is_expired: true`) and cannot be used again.
+- The `used_at` field shows when the activation code was used.

 ### 4. Set Remote Lock
 **POST** `/api/remote-lock`